Tuition

 The Amsterdam Scenario - Peter Edwards (bass).

-The Beavers - Jon James (guitar), Mark Squire (guitar).
+The Beavers - Jon James (guitar) and Mark Squire (guitar).

 The Belgians – Sassy Hicks (bass).